ray-project/ray/doc/source/data/custom-datasource.rst

 Similar to read support, we start with handling a single block.
 Again the ``PyMongo`` and  ``PyMongoArrow`` are used for MongoDB interactions.

-Read more about the `PyMongoArrow function call <https://mongo-arrow.readthedocs.io/en/stable/api/api.html#pymongoarrow.api.write>`__.
+Read more about the `PyMongoArrow write function here <https://mongo-arrow.readthedocs.io/en/stable/api/api.html#pymongoarrow.api.write>`__.

 .. literalinclude:: ./doc_code/custom_datasource.py
     :language: python